veaamin/File-System/README.md

 <h1 align="left">File System</h1>
-<h3 align="left">A Java-based File System GUI application that simulates basic file operations.
+<p align="left">A Java-based File System GUI application that simulates basic file operations.
 The system demonstrates File I/O, Threading, and Graphical User Interface (GUI) development using Swing and Event Listeners.

 It allows users to create, delete, rename, and move files and folders.
 Users can also open and edit text files, then save the edited files back to the file system.
-Additional features may also be included.</h3>
+Additional features may also be included.</p>

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>
 Functions: